List of Sailor Moon characters: Reception

 The Sailor Guardians are associated with the feminist movement and employ feminist concepts.
 Mary Grigsby considered that the Sailor Guardians blend ancient characteristics and symbols of femininity with modern ideas, reminding the audience of a pre-modern time when females were equal to males, but other critics drew parallels with the modern character type of the aggressive cyborg woman, pointing out that the Sailor Guardians are augmented by their magical equipment.
 Much of the Sailor Guardians' strength stems from their reliance and friendship with other girls rather than from men.

 Kazuko Minomiya has described the daily lives of the girls within the series as risoukyou, or "utopic".
 They are shown as enjoying many leisure activities such as shopping, visiting amusement parks and hanging out at the Crown Arcade.
 According to Allison, Minomiya points out that the depiction of life is harder and more serious for male superheroes.
 The characters "double" as ordinary girls and as "celestially-empowered superheroes".
 The "highly stylized" transformation that the Sailor Guardians go through has been said to "symbolically separate" the negative aspects of the characters (laziness, for example) and the positive aspects of the superheroine, and gives each girl her unique uniform and "a set of individual powers".
 Some commentators have read the transformation of the Sailor Guardians as symbolic of puberty, as cosmetics appear on the Guardians and their uniforms highlight slim waists and long legs, which "outright force the pun on heavenly bodies".

 Jason Thompson found the Sailor Moon anime reinvigorated the magical girl genre by adding dynamic heroines and action-oriented plots.
-Following its success, similar series, such Magic Knight Rayearth, Akazukin Chacha, Wedding Peach, Nurse Angel Ririka SOS, Revolutionary Girl Utena, Fushigi Yuugi and Pretty Cure, emerged.
+Following its success, similar series, such Magic Knight Rayearth, Akazukin Chacha, Wedding Peach, Nurse Angel Ririka SOS, Revolutionary Girl Utena, Fushigi Yûgi and Pretty Cure, emerged.